 At PetSafe®, we create in-ground wired and wireless containment systems so your dog can have a safe place to play outdoors.
 Training your dog to understand his new pet fence is a key step in the installation process and will help ensure your dog fence works properly.

-Training should be fun, fair, firm, and consistent.
-While we suggest a minimum of 14 days of training, depending on how your pet learns, the training could take more or less time.
-Don’t try to do too much too quickly.
+Pet fence training should be fun, fair, firm, and consistent.
+We suggest at least 14 days of training.
+Depending on how quickly your pet learns, training could take less time.
+Your dog might also need longer than 2 weeks.
+Just don’t try to do too much too quickly.

 Train for 10 to 15 minutes at a time.
-Short, frequent sessions are better than longer, less frequent sessions.
-If your pet shows signs of stress, slow down the training schedule, add additional days of training, or increase the amount of play time with your pet in the Pet Area.
-Common stress signals include:
+Short, frequent sessions are better than fewer, longer sessions.
+If your pet shows signs of stress, slow down the training schedule, add additional days of training, or increase the amount of play time with your pet in his new containment area.

 - Ears tucked

 - stiffening of pet’s body

 Your pet should be completely comfortable near the Boundary Flags at the end of every training session.
 Spend at least 5 minutes of “play time” at the completion of each session within 10 feet of the Boundary Flags to help his comfort level.

 Always finish each training session on a positive note with lots of praise and play.
 Even if you think your pet is responding well to the training, complete the entire training.
 Reinforcement is important!

 Before training, put a separate non-metallic collar on your pet’s neck above the Receiver Collar and attach a leash.
 Make sure you have tiny treats for your dog (hot dogs or lunch meat work well), as well as your pet’s favorite play toy.

 Day 1 - Boundary Awareness, Tone Only Training Mode